RMSone/rmsone-js-sdk/README.md

 $ node --version
 ```

-Or you can tun the Node replica with that version:
+Or you can run the Node replica with that version:
 ```sh
 $ nvm run 0.10.0
 ```